 The easiest method when dealing with ROM based games, is to use “PUPCapture” method… it is a neat feature that will scan the DMD in real time and find matching 'boxes' that can trigger video plays with PuPlayer!
 You simple create a set of 'trigger' screens that then translate to events that PinUP Player will react to.

-It makes it a lot easier to code with ROM tables, as dealing with states and switches/lights can be difficult.
+PUPCapture makes it a lot easier for ROM based tables, as dealing with states and switches / lights can be difficult and restricting.

 -plays the file until it ends

 -meant to be used with a Looping file.
 If this is triggered while a Looping file is currently playing…then the SplashReset file will play to its end, and then the original Looping file will resume from its beginning (there may be a pause when the Looping file begins again).
 This can be handy, but you would be better using SetBG in most cases to do something similar.

 -meant to be used with a Looping file.
 If this is triggered while a Looping file is currently playing…then the SplashReturn file will play to its end, and then the original Looping file will resume from where it left off (there may be a pause when the Looping file begins again).
 This can be handy, but you would be better using SetBG in most cases to do something similar.

 -will stop whatever file is currently playing.
 Priority MUST be HIGHER than the file currently playing for this to work!

 -will stop ONLY the file specified in PlayFile (if it's playing).
 This has no effect on other files that are playing.